Eritreans: Modern history

 Eritrea, with its current borders, was established as a colony of the Kingdom of Italy in 1889.
 The colonial period saw a large influx of Italians to the country, particularly during the fascist period.
 However, despite the substantial Italian Eritrean community, mixed-race Eritreans were uncommon, as Italians and Africans were prohibited from marrying or having sexual relations under the Italian racial laws.

 Eritrea was under British administration from 1941 to 1952, at which point it was federated with Ethiopia.
 The Eritrean War of Independence began on September 1, 1961, with the Battle of Adal, and ended on May 24, 1991.
 Eritrea officially gained independence in 1993; since then it has been governed by Isaias Afwerki, whose regime has been defined by an extremely poor human rights record.
 Diaspora displaced by the Eritrean War of Independence and seeking refuge from human rights violations by the Eritrean government.

 Component ethnicities

 Tigrinya

 The majority of the Tigrinya inhabit the highlands of Eritrea; however, migration to other parts of the country has occurred.
 Their language is called Tigrinya.
-They are the largest ethnic group in the country, constituting about 60% of the population.
-The predominantly Tigrinya populated urban centers in Eritrea are the capital Asmara, Mendefera, Dekemhare, Adi Keyh, Adi Quala and Senafe, while there is a significant population of Tigrinya in other cities including Keren, and Massawa.
+They are the largest ethnic group in the country, constituting about 50% of the population.
+The predominantly Tigrinya populated urban centers in Eritrea are the capital Asmara, Mendefera, Dekemhare, Adi Keyh, Adi Quala and Senafe.

 They are 96% Christians, (of which 90% are of the Eritrean Orthodox faith, 5% Roman Catholic and Eastern Catholic (whose mass is held in Ge'ez as opposed to Latin), and 5% belonging to various Protestant and other Christian denominations, the majority of which belong to the (Lutheran) Evangelical Church of Eritrea).